-After reading Jeremiah 1:4-12, the message you want to instill in your children is that God knew them before they were even born and that he formed them to be who they are.
+The general message in Jeremiah 1:4-12 is that God knew his people before they were even born and that he formed them to be who they are.
+You can use a craft project to help instill this message in your children.
 Using heavy white construction paper and crayons, colored pencils or markers, your children should all draw a self-portrait, adding things they like around the edges—for example, spaghetti, dogs and ice cream.
 Once complete, have them cut the picture into pieces to make a puzzle.
-Your children can exchange puzzles while you reiterate the message in the story about God putting each one of us together with unique pieces that set us apart from everyone else.
+Your children can exchange puzzles while you reiterate the message in the story about God putting them together with unique pieces that set them apart from everyone else.

 Jeremiah 10:1-16, God and Idols

 Jeremiah 10:1-16 talks about God being angry when people worship idols.
 Using paper and pencil, have your children list their 10 favorite toys or things to do.
 Ask questions about the toys and activities, like “How often do you play with that toy?” or “Have your parents ever had to take that toy away from you for misbehaving?”
-After explaining to them that adults have toys too, for example, television shows, new cars and vacations, explain how anything that we value more than God becomes an idol to us and that we need to remember to put God first.
-Using precut pieces of foam that you previously glued pin backs onto, have the children put "God is #1" on the shape and add whatever other embellishments they choose.
+Using pre-cut pieces of foam that you previously glued pin backs onto, have the children put "God is #1" on the shape and add whatever other embellishments they choose.
+While doing this, you can explain to your children that adults have toys, too—for example, television shows, new cars and vacations—and talk about how this story in Jeremiah says anything that we value more than God becomes an idol, and we need to remember to put God first.

 Jeremiah 18:1-11, At the Potter’s House